RagingMonkeyMan/GearSwap/README.md

 12.)
 Semi Optional: For item usage commands to function, you'll likely need to set your time offset (Unless you happen to be in Central 	US time) instructions are found in charactername-globals.

 12.)
 Read the Cheat Sheet in your Data Folder, feel free to contact me if there's anything you don't understand but again:

-PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME, You will be either ignored or blacklisted if you message multiple times.
-PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME, You will be either ignored or blacklisted if you message multiple times.
-PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME, You will be either ignored or blacklisted if you message multiple times.
+PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME